SFcoderSchool/pythonProjects/3_Hard/dungeon/README.md

 ## Background

-Enter a dungeon as the player and retrieve the goal while avoinding the enemies
+Enter a dungeon as the player and retrieve the goal while avoiding the enemies

 ## Steps